GitHubKing23/ironthrivebeta/README.md

 ## Development Notes

 Run `npm install` after cloning to ensure all dependencies are present before starting or testing the application.

+The `docs/affiliates_cms.patch` file contains the full diff introducing the Affiliate CMS and aesthetic improvements, while `docs/wireframe.md` provides a high-level diagram of the current layout.